tonen100/oas2schema.org/README.md

 ### For the main API:

 ![OAS Mappings with WebAPI ontology](https://github.com/tonen100/oas2schema.org/blob/master/images/Correspondences.SchemaOrg.OAS-WebAPI.png?raw=true "OAS Submappings with WebAPI ontology")

+(The aggregate rating is pending implementation and is not yet 100% sure to really be implemented)

 ### For each route of the API: